PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:03:42
+Last updated: 2024-04-02 18:04:16
-Random Quote: Technology… the knack of so arranging the world that we don't have to experience it. - Max Frisch
+Random Quote: A real friend is one who walks in when the rest of the world walks out. - Walter Winchell